 There’s a subtle context here.

 In Leo XIV’s first address to the College of Cardinals after his election, he said he chose this name to honor Leo XIII.
-Leo XIII published the encyclical Rerum Novarum in 1891, the foundational document of Catholic social teaching, responding precisely to the labor exploitation, wealth disparity, and social division brought by the First Industrial Revolution.
+Leo XIII published the encyclical Rerum Novarum in 1891, the foundational document of Catholic social teaching, responding precisely to the labor exploitation, wealth inequality, and social division brought by the First Industrial Revolution.

 The Boundaries of Efficiency